vvanwedd/heritagevisualisation/source/pixelplusviewer.rst

 Go directly to `the viewer <http://www.heritage-visualisation.org/viewer/viewer.php>`_

-**Hands on**

-Pixel + provides @ :ref:`examples:Examples` a number of datasets of various heritage artifacts enabeling to explore the functionalities of the viewer.
+Pixel + provides @ :ref:`examples:Examples` a number of datasets of various heritage artifacts enabling to explore the functionalities of the viewer.

 To explore the datasets the pixel+ viewer offers various :ref:`visualstyles:Visual styles`.

 **Further reading:**

 Vanweddingen et al. (2018, October).
 A Status Quaestionis and Future Solutions for Using Multi-light Reflectance Imaging Approaches for Preserving Cultural Heritage Artifacts.
 In Euro-Mediterranean Conference (pp. 204-211).
 Springer, Cham.

 **How to cite the pixel+ viewer:**

-If you are using the pixel+ viewer or results from the pixel+ viewer in one of your research articles or otherwise want to refer to it, please use the following format:
+If you are using the pixel+ viewer or results from the pixel+ viewer in research papers or otherwise, and want to refer to it, please use the following format:

 Vanweddingen V., Proesmans, M., Hameeuw, H., Vandermeulen, B., Van der Perre, A., Vastenhoud C., Lemmers F., Watteeuw.
 L., Van Gool L.  (2020).
 Pixel+ viewer, available from http://www.heritage-visualisation.org